insidetech21/QuizApp/README.md

 **Quiz App**

-A simple yet interactive Quiz App developed using Java, with MVVM architecture, Firebase Firestore as the backend, and various other features such as animations and LiveData.
+An engaging and interactive Quiz App built using Java, following the MVVM architecture, and leveraging Firebase Firestore as the backend for seamless data management.
+The app features smooth UI interactions, offline functionality, and real-time data updates, offering users an exceptional quiz experience.

 **----Features----**